ilyakrasnov/ASOSMA/HToolbox/Introduction.md

 Start your introduction section, including:
 1. ~~General details about the project~~   (homepage, repository, development team, communications)
-2. project fit for our book (why it was chosen?).
+2. Project fit for our book (why it was chosen?).
 3. Describe the model of the development process (more in stage 2).
-4. Review availaibe resources, especially concerning modeling and architecture (repos, papers, posts, issues/bugs).
+4. Review available resources, especially concerning modeling and architecture (repos, papers, posts, issues/bugs).
 5. Add a few images or diagrams to support the above.

 # General details about the project  #